traversc/calib/README.md

 # Reporting issues and bugs

-If you have any issues, questions, or bug reports, please [open an issue](https://github.com/vpc-ccg/calib/issues/new) and will try to address promptly.
+If you have any issues, questions, or bug reports, please [open an issue](https://github.com/vpc-ccg/calib/issues/new) and we will try to address promptly.